 There's vibrant and clear footage to enjoy, and there are additional fascias and mounts for unusual doorways.
 So, as long as you don't require the improved Wi-Fi support and motion detection of newer models, it's well worth considering.

-As with the other Ring doorbells, you'll need to buy a Chime or Chime Pro and a Ring Protect subscription to get the most out of it, with the latter costing $3 and £2.50 a month.
+As with the other Ring doorbells, you'll need to buy a Chime or Chime Pro and a Ring Protect subscription to get the most out of this one.

 Ring Door View Cam

 The Ring Door View Cam is designed for those living in an apartment or flat, adding a viewfinder to enable you to replace your existing viewfinder and turn it into a video doorbell.